 |A photo from outside of the 4th Scene shoot as Jeff Simley is being “Mic’d up” showing the “on-set” production approval and quiet notices placed within “earshot” nearby areas of the facility.||A candid of Jeff Simley in the 4th Scene during a brief shot change.
 Note the bright lighting setup as captured by this digital photo camera which will appear normal during the final product.|

-Xentity delivers mini-documentary “Introduction the the National Hydrography Dataset” to the USGS.
-This leverages our Flip Flop Productions capability.
+After a few days of post-production editing, where compiling a minute of final product can take hours of post-production, the result is that Xentity delivered a mini-documentary called: “Introduction of the National Hydrography Dataset” to the USGS.
+This also leverages our Flip Flop Productions capability.